-We rehearse Mondays from 7.30pm to 9.30pm at Wesley Community Hall (next door to Wesley Uniting Church), 58 Melville St, Hobart.
+We rehearse Mondays from 7.30pm to 9.30pm in the Meeting Room of Lenah Valley Community Hall.
+That's in Creek Road, opposite Lenah Valley Primary School and it backs on to the John Turnball Oval.
 Your first three rehearsals are free, so come try us out and see if we are the right fit for you.

 Do I need to audition?Not at all!
 We don't audition people and you won't have to sing alone.

 We have a relaxed, non-exclusive policy for people who wish to sing with us.
 We help you find your voice, and you will have someone to buddy up with to follow.

 We are a four-part harmony choir (Soprano, Alto, Tenor and Bass voices), but we help you learn how to sing in harmonies and we learn our parts bit by bit.
 You won't be alone and we support you to find your confidence to sing.

 Do you need to be able to read music?No, you don't need to be able to read music.